filecoin-project/FIPs/FIPS/fip-xxxx-move-partitions.md

 To adhere to the requirement of conducting a _WindowPoSt_ every 24 hours, the `MovePartitions` function only permits the movement of partitions to a `DestDeadline` whose next proving period is scheduled to occur within 24 hours after the `OrigDeadline`'s last proving period.
 If the `DestDeadline` falls outside of this time frame, it will fail.
 This restriction ensures that the sector's period aligns with the required _WindowPoSt_ interval.

 ## Design Rationale
-The primary objective is to introduce a straightforward mechanism for implementing flexible proving period settings for Storage Providers (SPs).
-Additionally, there is a consideration to offer greater flexibility by allowing the movement of any selected sectors from one deadline to another.
-This would enable an SP to align the expiration of sectors within a single partition.
-However, this approach poses certain risks, such as the potential increase in the cost of managing the bitfield due to non-sequential sector IDs.
-Moreover, the technical complexity involved in understanding the cost calculation may lead to unnecessary difficulties for SP operators.
+The main goal of this proposal is to introduce a straightforward mechanism for enabling flexible proving period scheduling for Storage Providers (SPs). `MovePartitions` means all sectors in the particular partitions are all together moved from the original deadline to the destination deadline if it executed successfully.

+Another aspect to consider is the possibility of allowing the movement of selected sectors from one deadline to another, which would enable Storage Providers (SPs) to align the expiration of sectors within a single partition.
+However, this approach comes with certain risks, such as potential cost increases in managing the bitfield due to non-sequential sector IDs, leading to unexpected gas usage.
+Moreover, the technical complexity involved in understanding the gas calculation could create unnecessary difficulties for SP operators.
+Additionally, implementing this feature introduces a significant level of complexity to the system.

+This proposal does not currently adopt the second aspect to ennsure a more straightforward and manageable implementation, leaving the movement of selected sectors for future study.

 ## Backwards Compatibility
 This proposal introduced a new method to the built-in actors, which needs a network upgrade, but otherwise breaks no backwards compatibility